Our Staff

-Our international team includes senior scholars, PhD candidates, MA and BA students.
-We all share our passion to archaeology and history of the land.
+Our international team includes senior scholars, PhD candidates, MA and BA students from Tel Aviv University (TAU) and the New Orleans Baptist Theological Seminary (NOBTS).
+We all share our passion for archaeology and the history of the land.

 Yuval Amir